software-research-lunch/software-research-lunch.github.io/README.md

 ## Managing the Stanford subdomain

-Todd Warszawski (twarszaw) owns software-research-lunch.stanford.edu and it can be changed via https://tools.stanford.edu/cgi-bin/vhost-request.
+Anjiang Wei owns software-research-lunch.stanford.edu and it can be changed via https://vanityurl.stanford.edu/.
+The website is automatically published via Github Pages here: https://software-research-lunch.github.io/

-The URL setup is a bit hacky, and for reasons I (Stefan Heule) don't quite remember, goes through a CNAME of software-research-lunch.stefanheule.com.
-I'm happy to keep that CNAME for as long as it seems useful.

 ## Email to Non-Stanford Speakers